Communication of the Trump administration during the COVID-19 pandemic

-The Donald Trump administration communicated in various ways during the COVID-19 pandemic in the United States, including via social media, interviews, and press conferences with the White House Coronavirus Task Force.
+President Donald Trump's administration communicated to the public in various ways during the COVID-19 pandemic in the United States, as seen on social media, in interviews, and press conferences with the White House Coronavirus Task Force.
 Opinion polling conducted in mid-April 2020 indicated that less than half of Americans trusted health information provided by Trump and that they were more inclined to trust local government officials, state government officials, the Centers for Disease Control and Prevention (CDC), and National Institute of Allergy and Infectious Diseases director Anthony Fauci.

+This low level of trust was partly attributed to frequent changes in health safety guidance and the circulation of misinformation spread by unconfirmed bias media sources and conspiracy theorists during the pandemic.

-President Trump was publicly optimistic through much of the pandemic; at times his optimistic messaging diverged from that of his administration's public health officials.
+Trump remained publicly optimistic through much of the pandemic; at times his optimistic messaging diverged from that of his administration's public health officials.
 From January to mid-March 2020, Trump downplayed the threat posed by COVID-19 to the United States, as well as the severity of the outbreak.
-He later explained this as an attempt to "give people hope" and serve as a "cheerleader for the country" even though, he claimed, he "knew everything".
 Trump did, however, place restrictions on travel from China on January 31.
 From February to May, Trump continually asserted that COVID-19 would "go away".
 The CDC waited until February 25 to first warn the American public to prepare for a local outbreak of the virus.

-In March 2020, the Trump administration started conducting daily press briefings at the White House.
-Trump was the dominant speaker at the briefings.
-The New York Times analysed Trump's speeches from March 9 to April 17, concluding that self-praise was the most frequent goal of Trump's speeches.
+In March 2020, the administration began conducting daily press briefings at the White House, where Trump was the dominant speaker.